HyeonjunSim/pi-top-battery-status/battery_problems.md

 You should get a hexadezimal number, which represents the battery current.
 If you are not used to read hexadezimal numbers, use your internet browser and go to www.binaryhexconverter.com/hex-to-decimal-converter and enter the value in the hex field.
 If you get a value larger than 32767, subtract 65536 from this value to get a signed value.
-You shold have now a value for the current which should be in the range between -5000 and 5000 mA.
+You should have now a value for the current which should be in the range between -5000 and 5000 mA.

 A positive number means your battery is charging.
 Typical charging currents are in the order of 1400 mA.
 Everything is ok.
 Stop at this step and use your pi-top.